arnondora/arnondoraBlog/src/sample-articles/how-i-get-started-with-react/index.md

 image: "./how-i-get-started-with-react-logo-og.png"
 category: Tutorial
 excerpt: "From last summer, I was an internship at Like Me Co, Ltd. Many of you might not know this company before but if I say Infographic Thailand.
 You might heard."
+thumbnailCredit: "<a href='https://reactjs.org/'>React</a> A JavaScript library for building user interfaces"
 date: 2017-12-25T01:13:53.000
 author: arnondora
 template: full-width